jreveillaud/Wolbachia-subpopulations/README.md

 qsub -cwd -V -N qsub_ovaries -q infinit.q -pe thread 2 -R y megahit_midguts.sh
 ```

-The complete anvi'o metagenomics workflow results on the following folders:
+The complete anvi'o metagenomics workflow results can be found in the following folders:
-* `00_LOGS`: Log files for each processus
+* `00_LOGS`: Log files for each process
-* `01_QC`: Quality-filtered short metagenomic reads and final statistics.
+* `01_QC`: Quality-filtered short metagenomic reads and final statistics
-* `02_FASTA`: Megahit assembly of each sample (FASTA files).
+* `02_FASTA`: Megahit assembly of each sample (FASTA files)
-* `03_CONTIGS`: Anvi’o contigs databases for each assembly with taxonomic and functionnal annoations
+* `03_CONTIGS`: Anvi’o contigs databases for each assembly with taxonomic and functional annotations
 * `04_MAPPING`: BAM files from Bowtie2 read recruitment on each assembly (all-against-all)
 * `05_ANVIO_PROFILE`: Anvi’o single profiles for each sample
 * `06_MERGED`: Anvi’o merged profile databases for each assembly